PedroCristo/README-TEST/README.md

 4. Manage my profile by updating my details and user image.
 5. Logout from the website.

-* As website superuser, I can:
+* As a website superuser, I can:

 1. Create and publish a new recipe.
 2. Create draft recipe posts so that come back and finished them later.
 3. Create a new user, recipes, author and categories.
 4. Delete user, recipes, author, categories and comments.
-5. Approve users comments.
+5. Approve user's comments.
 6. Change the website permissions for a user.

 ### Agile Methodology